Line Music

-Line Music (stylized as LINE MUSIC) is a subscription-based music streaming service by Line Corporation (now LY Corporation) that combines existing Line Messenger app with the entertainment system that users not only can stream the music on-demand, but users can share the music directly to Line Messenger.
+Line Music (stylized in all caps) is a subscription-based music streaming service by Line Corporation (now LY Corporation) that combines existing Line Messenger app with the entertainment system that users not only can stream the music on-demand, but users can share the music directly to Line Messenger.
 The chairman for the Line Music division is Lim-Suk Jun.
 The Line Music app is an alternative version of Naver VIBE in South Korea.
 It is considered as the biggest listening app in the country.

 History

 Announcement

-In December 2014, Line Corporation reveals their plan to expanding their Line product range beyond their messaging service Line to provide a one-stop entertainment portal where users can use Line services to consume media, in which these plan has been made in October 2014.
-This expansion has been announced during the Line annual event, on the same time the company also announces the introduction of online Manga service and also new game ventures, with investment of music streaming division worth ¥480 million.
-Line Corporation, in the early stage, has signed the deals with Sony Music Japan and Avex Group to allows their works to be streamed in their services once the service has been launched.
-Following the announcement on the same month, Line Corporation acquired MixRadio from Microsoft in order to make its expansion to music industry globally.
-Line Corporation, however stated that the MixRadio will continue to operate separately from parent company.
+In December 2014, Line Corporation reveals their plan to expanding their Line product range beyond its messaging service Line to provide a one-stop entertainment portal where users can use Line services to consume media, which this plan was made in October 2014.
+This expansion has been announced during the Line annual event, at the same time the company also announces the introduction of online Manga service and also new game ventures, with investment of music streaming division worth ¥480 million.
+Line Corporation, in the early stage, has signed deals with Sony Music Japan and Avex Group to allow their works to be streamed on their services once the service has been launched.
+Following the announcement in the same month, Line Corporation acquired MixRadio from Microsoft to make its expansion to music industry globally.
+Line Corporation, however, stated that MixRadio will continue to operate separately from the parent company.